justtheimpaler/canary/README.md

 root: /opt/shared/logs
 ```

-In this example we specified all the properties for the first root folder, while the second use use the default values for them.
+In this example we specified all the optional properties for the first root folder.
+The second one, on the other hand, uses the default settings.

 ## Running This Tool